pkantue/molomolotech/Marula_Bytes/ShowNotes/The fight for Africa Stolen Treasures.md

 *Footage of debates in the British Parliament and the French Senate.*

 **Narrator (V.O.):**
 "Some say it's about preserving world history, but who decides what part of the world gets to keep it?
 Many European institutions argue that they are ‘protecting’ the art or that these pieces have become part of their own cultural identity.
-But this begs the question: can you claim ownership of something stolen?"
+But this begs the question: can you claim ownership of something you have BORROWED to protect or even STOLEN?"

 *Cut to news footage of protests in Nigeria, Benin, and Senegal demanding the return of cultural treasures.*